markcla16/tampermonkey-scripts/README.md

 ![Monkey's 4 OSINT](images/monkey-logo.png)

-# tampermonkey scripts scripts for OSINT
+# tampermonkey scripts for OSINT
 This repository contains functional scripts to assist you in your OSINT investigations.
 Some are hosted directly on this repository, while others come from external sources.